Lum Harris: Manager of Astros and Braves

 In August 1966, Richards returned to the major leagues as the vice president for baseball operations (in effect, general manager) of the Atlanta Braves.
 After that season, Harris rejoined his old boss in 1967 as skipper of the Richmond Braves, Atlanta's Triple-A farm club.
 Then, from to the middle of the season, Harris managed the big-league Braves (ironically, succeeding Hitchcock).

 Harris led Atlanta to 93 victories and the first National League West Division championship in 1969—an expansion year when both the National and American leagues grew to 12 teams and adopted divisional play for the first time.
-It was the franchise's first postseason berth since losing the 1958 World Series as the Milwaukee Braves; however, Harris' squad lost the 1969 National League Championship Series to the eventual world champion New York Mets in three straight games.
+It was the franchise's first postseason berth since losing the 1958 World Series as the Milwaukee Braves; however, Harris's squad lost the 1969 National League Championship Series to the eventual world champion New York Mets in three straight games.
 When the Braves slumped in ensuing years, Richards was fired during the 1972 season, on June 1; slightly more than two months later, on August 6, Harris was replaced as manager by former Braves' third baseman Eddie Mathews.
-Harris' final managerial record was 466–488 (.488).
+Harris's final managerial record was 466–488 (.488).

 Harris died due to ill effects of diabetes at age 81 in Pell City, Alabama.
 He is buried in Birmingham's Elmwood Cemetery.